kentcdodds/bookshelf/INSTRUCTIONS.md

 hook for making the request and `useState` for managing the status of the request as well as the response data and error information.

+You might have considered to make the network request in the event handler.
+In general I recommend to do all your side effects inside the `useEffect`.
+This is because in the event handler you don't have any possibility to prevent race conditions, or to implement any cancellation mechanism.

 📜 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

 ## Exercise